Frequently Asked Questions

 If I am interested in advocacy, what should I do?

 Please remember that effective advocacy starts at home.
-So while political engagement is critical, having conversations about why this matters to you is a powerful everyday tool that helps create new advocates..
-Also, PFLAG offers a number of online resources useful for advocates of any level and can connect you with a chapter in your area if you’re interested in bringing the message of Straight for Equality to your community.
+So while political engagement is critical, having conversations about why this matters to you is a powerful tool that will help create new advocates..
+Also, PFLAG National offers a number of online resources useful for advocates of any level and can connect you with a chapter in your area if you’re interested in bringing the message of Straight for Equality to your community.
 You can also visit PFLAG’s Online Advocacy Center.
 In just a few minutes, you can sign up to get Action Alerts, learn more about key legislation, and even contact your elected officials.

 Where can I get answers if I have more questions?